 The kit weight obsession won out.
 I'm cutting what I said I wouldn't to get below 20.
-I'm now only taking two pairs of pants and shirt (plus 2 teck shirts).
-I've dropped the poncho and the Frogg Togg jacket and the walking sticks are staying home.
-I really like them and hate to loose them outside an Alburgues as many will not allow you to bring them inside.
+I'm now only taking two pairs of pants and shirt (plus 2 tek shirts).
+I've dropped the poncho liner for a cheap, lightweight sleeping bag, the poncho, the Frogg Togg jacket and the walking sticks are staying home.
+I really like the walking sticks and hate to loose them outside an Alburgues as many will not allow you to bring them inside.
 This is counterintuitive, but I'll buy a walking cane, or a couple of cheap sticks in SJPP and leave them in Santiago.
 This will also be helpful getting through the airports.
 That brought me down to 18 pounds in the pack unless I'm using the jacket and fleece, then I'd be down to 16.
 Today's walk was 'springy' with such a light load.
 Also I finally got to hike in temps above freezing (it was just barley at 38 degrees) and I was super warm.
-After a winter of training in subfreezing temps, even with the minimal kit that I'm bringing I'm pretty sure that I can survive the 40- 50 degrees that may come along on the initial legs of the trip.
+After a winter of training in sub-freezing temps, even with the minimal kit that I'm bringing I'm pretty sure that I can survive the 40-50 degrees that may come along on the initial legs of the trip.